microsoft/fast/packages/web-components/fast-foundation/src/design-token/README.md

 ```

 ### 5. Emit a token to a CSS Custom Property
 A Design Token can be made available in CSS through CSS custom properties.
-The custom property value be set to the tokens value for the supplied target element.
+The custom property value will be set to the token's value for the supplied target element.

 ```ts
 accentColor.addCustomPropertyFor(descendent); // --accent-color: #DA1A5F;